Introduction to Lua for loop

 The above diagram is the flowchart and workflow for the for loop structure.

-How for loop works in Lua?
+How for loop work in Lua?

-Generally for loop is one of the features and conditional statements for executing the application.
-Due to the declaration and initialization of datas, it can be populated and structured the application in more sophisticated.
-Whenever we initialize the variable it must be the first and most priority thing for any loops in the script for controlling the variables.
-Then next step we can check and evaluate the variables with some conditions like maximum or minimum values to execute the statements with further steps.
-Once completed in the second step it goes to the third and final step of the for loop that is we can increment/decrement the variables.
-Based on the user requirement we can increase or decrease the variable values this statement is only for updating the loop variables with control structures.
-If the above steps are evaluating successfully, then the boolean condition is assigned as true, or else it goes to the false statement, and also it terminates the loop automatically in the script.
-So that for loop is the most and repetition control structure for the user data’s in more efficiently and processed or operate the loop with several numbers of times which depend upon the user requirement.
+Generally, for loop is one of the features and conditional statements for executing the application.
+Due to the declaration and initialization of datas, they can be populated and structured in the application in a more sophisticated.
+Whenever we initialize the variable, it must be the first and most priority thing for any loops in the script for controlling the variables.
+In the next step, we can check and evaluate the variables with some conditions like maximum or minimum values to execute the statements with further steps.
+Once completed in the second step, it goes to the third and final step of the for loop; we can increment/decrement the variables.

 Example #1